-1. Press and hold the time button until the hours blink.
+1. Press and hold the TIME button until the hours blink.

-- 2. Adjust the hours by turning the TUNE/AUDIO control. - 3.
-After the hours are adjusted, press the TUNE/AUDIO control to set the minutes.
+2. Adjust the hours by turning the right side Tune / Audio control.

+- 3. After the hours are adjusted, press the right side Tune / Audio control to set the minutes.
 The minutes will begin to blink. - 4.
-Adjust the minutes by turning the TUNE/AUDIO control. - 5.
-To exit, press any button/knob or wait five seconds.
+Adjust the minutes using the right side Tune / Audio control. - 5.
+To exit, press any button/knob or wait 5 seconds.